openmobilityfoundation/mds-core/helm/README.md

 `useJwtAuth:` enables JWT authorization for each endpoint.
 Required for production usage.
 Note that some admin operations (e.g. database initialization) require a scoped token - see below for how to work around this when this field is set to `false`.

-`useAws:` configures an EKS-specific ingress gateway
+`aws.enabled:` configures an EKS-specific ingress gateway

-`certificateArn:` configures the ingress gateway with an AWS Certificate Manager (ACM) certificate.
+`aws.certificateArn:` configures the ingress gateway with an AWS Certificate Manager (ACM) certificate.

 `registry`: Image registry domain name for pulling container images.
 If empty, helm will look for images on the local host.